pcbje/maltego-importer/README.md

 Maltego and Casefile supports copying and pasting of GraphML.
-The aim of this project to ease the task of generating valid graphML from various dataformats.
+The aim of this project to ease the task of generating valid GraphML with Maltego's special needs from various dataformats.

 #### Format